-Can Butyrate Help with Constipation?
+Can Butyrate Help with Regularity?

-Butyrate may alleviate occasional constipation and bloating.
+Butyrate may help alleviate occasional constipation and bloating.
 This is because butyrate is a short-chain fatty acid that plays a crucial role in gut health and overall wellness.
 It is produced by our gut bacteria when they ferment dietary fiber in the colon.
 Butyrate is essential for maintaining the integrity of the gut lining, supporting immune function, and promoting healthy digestion.
-In this article, we’ll explore the benefits of butyrate and how you can incorporate it into your diet to support gut health and possibly alleviate occasional bloating and constipation.
+In this article, we’ll explore the benefits of butyrate and how you can incorporate it into your diet to support gut health and possibly alleviate occasional bloating and occasional constipation.

 What does bioavailable butyrate do to the gut?